tbarbette/npf-docs/docs/source/graph.rst

    :width: 400
    :alt: Sample graph

 One can force the graph type with the "graph_type" config option.
-For instance, if you pass `--config graph_type=boxplot` to the command line, you will get a box plot no matter the number of dynamic variables.
+For instance, if you pass `\-\-config graph_type=boxplot` to the command line, you will get a box plot no matter the number of dynamic variables.

 Graphing options